codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-next-express-application-to-production.md

 ---
-title: Deploy a Next.js and Express.js Application
+title: Deploy a Next.js and Express.js Application to Production
 description: A walkthrough on how to deploy a Next.js and Express.js application from GitHub.
 ---